-The road first passes through the scattered settlement Bunabhainneadar with the brick tower of the whaling station on the shore below.
+The road first passes through the scattered settlement Bunabhainneadar with the brick chimney of the whaling station on the shore below.
 Prominent in views to the south is the island of Taransay, abandoned as unsustainable by its remaining population in 1942.
 Slightly more recently it achieved fame as home in 2000 to a group of people as part of the TV programme "Castaway".

 The next surprise en route to Huisinis is the biggest.
 About ten miles along the road, it mounts a rise and passes through a set of gates, and suddenly you find yourself in the front garden of Amhuinnsuidhe Castle.
 This was built in 1864-7 for the 7th Earl of Dunmore, whose family had brought Harris in the 1830s.
 The castle and the surrounding estate can now be hired for events or as rather special accommodation.
 The B887 runs right past the front door of the castle before rounding the end of Loch Leosavay and continuing west.